 Computational Linguistics, established in 1974, is the official flagship journal of the Association for Computational Linguistics (ACL).
+It is a leading venue for scholarly work spanning computational linguistics, natural language processing, and related areas in the computational study of language.

 At a Glance